What is Therapy?

 While there’s no “right way” to have a consultation, here are a few things that you can think about that might be helpful:

 Why now?
 What is the reason that you have decided to look for a therapist at this current moment in your life?

 What do I hope my life would look like in the future?

-What are certain things I want in a therapist?
-What questions do I want to ask, about this therapist, and about therapy?
+What do I want in a therapist?
+What questions do I want to ask this therapist?

 And seriously, feel free to make the most out of this consultation time.
 I’ve even had someone ask me to define “model minority,” to make sure we’re on the same page about it!

 How will we meet?We will meet virtually, on a secure video platform.
 Once we have decided that we are a good fit, I will send you details on how we will meet.
 As long as you live in Ontario, then we are able to work together.

 How long can I expect to be in therapy?If I can have it my way, I wish everyone would have life-long therapy support.
 But I know that’s not realistic for everyone.
 And that’s really too bad…because the therapeutic relationship is one where you allow yourself to be truly seen.
 It’s a space where you can feel safe to take risks with the most tender and fragile parts of yourself.
 So practically speaking, therapy can be anywhere between 6 months to multiple years, to the rest of your life.
 Or you may take a break, and return to therapy.
 There’s no simple answer to this question.
 It depends on you.
 And in our therapy journey together to explore your deep selves, you’ll find that answer for yourself.